Lorenzo Gabellini

 Lorenzo Gabellini (born 9 September 1999 in Rimini) is a professional motorcycle racer from Italy.
 In 2020, he competed in the Superbike World Championship aboard a Honda Fireblade with Althea Mie Racing for less than half of the season until the Altea management split from their race-team partner, Moriwaki in late August.

-He won the 2019 Italian CIV Supersport 600 championship.
+Gabellini won the 2019 Italian CIV Supersport 600 championship.